librecores/librecores-web/site/sitecontent/docs/index.md

 * Create a Wiki with usage instructions and documentation of your core

-* User can fork your core and can create pull requeusts (PR) with their changes.
+* User can fork your core and can create pull requests (PR) with their changes.
 You can discuss those requests and make collaborative changes.
 Finally you can merge it into your master codebase with one click.